jwmullally/iscsi-target-ramdisk/README.md

   * Update the list of of block devices to share as iSCSI LUNs.

-Build and install a working `OpenWrt iSCSI Target` image.
+Build and install a working `OpenWrt iSCSI Target` image, depending on your setup:

 * Windows & Linux Dual Boot using GRUB: Follow the appropriate Linux instructions above and you can use the same image for PXE booting Windows.